Postcards from Jiles

 As much as I don’t love organized touring, we did one of Oceania’s official excursions and took a big ol’ tour bus to Saint Tropez.
 It was just the most convenient transport from the ship.
 The drive was about an hour and a half.
 But it was all those twisty tiny French roads around a mountain.
 Ugh.
 Had to keep my eyes shut for part of the drive. lol.

 The buildings reminded me of various shades of sand with bursts of color on the doors and shutters.
-It looks like it all use to be homes but there are now cafes and boutiques nestled in to the once private residences.
+It looked like they all use to be homes but they’re now cafes and boutiques nestled in to the once private residences.

-The city felt filled with regulars.
+The city felt like it was filled with regulars.
 Not necessarily locals but people very familiar with the costal town.
 Like if you came once you’d definitely come back over and over again.

 Yet as well dressed as folks were it was casual.
 Effortless.
 Cozy.
 Unassuming.
 Great people watching!
 I saw a lot of Golden Goose sneakers.
 It would have been fun to see how outrageous outfits could get for parties in the evening.

 The shopping, as expected, was fabulous!
-Chanel was actually in an old mansion and the shoe department was in the pool house!
+Our first stop was Chanel and it was actually housed in an old mansion and the shoe department was in the pool house!
 By far the coolest Chanel boutique I’ve ever been to — even tops Coco’s Rue Cambon shoppe.

-After Chanel, went to Gucci where I was able to snag those outrageous rhinestone shoes.
+After Chanel, we went to Gucci where I was able to snag those outrageous rhinestone shoes.
 And we popped into Louis Vuitton so Miles could get a belt to match his sneakers.
 We thought to ask if they had any limited edition pieces tucked away somewhere.
 Voilà!
-Saint Tropez clutch acquired in Saint Tropez.
+Saint Tropez clutch acquired in Saint Tropez that matches my sneakers.
 I wanted some things to look at and think: I got this in St Tropez — that was an amazing trip!

-Had just enough time after those three shops and have a simple lunch and rosé overlooking the yachts.
-We drove past several vineyards on the way and Marie said the rosé was incredible in that region.
+Had just enough time after those three shops to have a simple lunch of rosé and sandwiches while overlooking the yachts.
+We drove past several vineyards on the way to Saint Trope.
+Marie said that the rosé was incredible in that region.
 I guess Provençal rosé is highly dry — which lends itself to my particular palate.
 It didn’t disappoint.
-I guess some of it can be made so clear folks have thought they were drinking water.
-Marie said they drink red in the winter and rose in the summer.
+I guess some of it can be made so clear that folks have thought they were drinking water.
+Marie said they drink red in the winter and rosé in the summer.
 Never water.
 Too expensive. lol.
 She was a character!

 We only had 45 minutes at this stop (part of the reason I don’t love organized tours — you feel rushed).
 So we just went and got a couple glasses of the highly dry Provençal rosé that’s cheeper than water!